Running a DAM System? Here’s an Operational Model for Success

 If it’s not clear by now, it’s worth clarifying that DAM systems are not plug-and-play solutions.
 The need people whose role it is to implement, continually monitor, and mitigate as-needed.

-The functional owners of a DAMS are usually some combination of product managers–to configure and manage the application- and asset managers who manage the assets, metadata, and taxonomy.
-Sometimes this can be achieved by one person, sometimes it is a team.
-Regardless, don’t expect the systemtorunitself.
+The functional owners of a DAM system are usually some combination of product managers–to configure and manage the application- and asset managers who manage the assets, metadata, and taxonomy.
+Sometimes one person can achieve this, sometimes it takes a team.
+Regardless, don’t expect the system to run itself.
 It depends on the size and scope of your DAM program, and what the breakdown of responsibilities are between user groups.

 Consider hiring specific support roles for your DAM system, knowing the need to manage will only increase as you scale the solution.
 Establish their authority within the sphere of the DAM system, and clearly define how these roles work in conjunction with content creator, end user, and support groups.